 Has the snow stranded you in Paris?
 Share your photos, videos and story

-(CNN) -- A part of Charles de Gaulle Airport in Paris was evacuated Friday due to the accumulation of snow on the roof and hundreds of flights were canceled because of a shortage of de-icing fluid, authorities said, as blustery winter weather snarled travel across Europe.
+Paris (CNN) -- Part of Paris Charles de Gaulle airport was evacuated Friday due to the accumulation of snow on the roof, and hundreds of flights were canceled because of a shortage of de-icing fluid, authorities said.

 Part of the roof of that terminal collapsed in 2004, shortly after the state-of-the-art building was inaugurated.
 Four people were killed, media reports at the time said.